 For many people, spending most of the time being with other people (family, friends, community and other communities), focusing on bonding, socializing, interacting, connecting, sharing, knowing, eating, drinking, talking, listening, looking, laughing, playing, empowering, encouraging, aspiring, inspiring, remembering, projecting, anticipating, expecting, creating, planning, plotting, suggesting, contributing, commenting, complimenting, criticizing, gossiping, complaining, entertaining, enjoying, doing social/community activities together, upgrading their quality of life/standard of living, fulfilling passionate desires and achieving personal worldly ambitions and spiritual or religious goals, getting involve with achieving a world that complies to a particular vision, to attain the sense of in control, satisfaction, goodness and meaningfulness, is living life.
 For them, "This is a better meaningful way of life."

-There's nothing selfish about that at all, though for many people, the part of 'not mingling/mixing with the society without getting involve in any form of social activities' might appear to be 'selfish' or 'rude' or 'unhealthy' or 'non-progressive' for those who believe in a better world is about 'all human beings should be getting involve with the social activities', 'community contribution' and 'worldly activism', where they need as many other people as possible to get involve in their social activities to be supporting, cooperating or working with them to create a 'better' world that they think how it should be.
+There's nothing selfish about that at all, though for many people, the part of 'not mingling/mixing with the society without getting involve in any form of social activities' might appear to be 'selfish', or 'rude', or 'unhealthy', or 'non-progressive', for those who believe in a better world is about 'all human beings should be getting involve with the social activities', 'community contribution' and 'worldly activism', where they need as many other people as possible to get involve in their social activities to be supporting, cooperating and working with them in order to create a 'better' world that they think how it should be.